 Photo by Tom McCorkle for The Washington Post

-Here, chicken thighs are slathered with grainy mustard and maple syrup, then roasted at a high temperature to ensure an extra-crispy skin.
-Their rendered fat is poured off, then the chicken is nestled on the same pan with a sweet-and-tangy red cabbage slaw where they finish cooking together for a splendid one-pan supper.
+Here’s an all-time favorite, easy sheet pan dinner: chicken thighs are slathered with grainy mustard and maple syrup, then roasted at a high temperature to ensure an extra-crispy skin.
+Their rendered fat is poured off, then the maple mustard chicken is nestled on the same pan with a sweet-and-tangy red cabbage slaw where they finish cooking together for a splendid one-pan supper.

 2 1/2 tablespoons grainy mustard

 2 1/2 pounds skin-on bone-in chicken thighs

 8 cups thinly sliced red cabbage, about 1/2 medium head

 1 medium red onion, sliced thinly into half moons

 2 tablespoons extra-virgin olive oil

 1/2 teaspoon kosher salt, or more to taste